symphonyoss/ContainerJS/README.md

  - `api-specification` - the ContainerJS API specified in TypeScript.
  - `api-browser`, `api-electron`, `api-openfin` - various container-specific implementations of this API.
  - `api-bundle` - a bundle that contains the client-side code for all of the different ContainerJS implementations.
-This allows exactly teh same application code to be run against each container.
+This allows exactly the same application code to be run against each container.
  - `api-tests` - a common suite of UI automation tests that exercise the API.
  - `api-demo` - a ContainerJS demo application.